Skip to content

 Identifying the synthesis route from the exhibit product uses: (1) enantiomeric ratio (chiral GC); (2) impurity profile (GC-MS detection of route-specific byproducts: P2P route shows dimethylamphetamine impurity; Birch route shows 1-phenyl-2-propanol; pseudoephedrine route may show residual pseudoephedrine).
 This impurity profiling is the basis for UNODC's methamphetamine signature program, which uses GC-MS data from national laboratories to build a supply-chain intelligence picture.

 MDMA (3,4-methylenedioxymethamphetamine) and its desmethyl analogue MDA (3,4-methylenedioxyamphetamine) belong to the methylenedioxy-substituted phenethylamine family.
-MDMA is the most commonly seized entactogen globally; EMCDDA data shows approximately 12 million European adults reporting use in 2023.
+MDMA is the most commonly seized entactogen globally; EMCDDA data shows approximately 12.3 million European adults (aged 15-64) reporting lifetime MDMA use, with an estimated 2.3 million reporting use in the last year.
 MDA is less common in current seizures but was the dominant compound in the 1960s-1970s before MDMA was popularised.

 The key precursor for MDMA synthesis is the methylenedioxyphenyl moiety, introduced via either safrole (4-allyl-1,2-methylenedioxybenzene, extracted from sassafras oil from Cinnamomum camphora trees in Cambodia, Vietnam, and Brazil) or isosafrole (the double-bond isomer).
 Safrole was placed under Table I of the UN 1988 Convention following evidence of its use as the primary MDMA precursor in the late 1980s and early 1990s.
-In 2008, UNODC and INTERPOL Operation Purple disrupted safrole oil trafficking from Cambodia, which had supplied European MDMA labs.
+In 2008, UNODC, the Australian Federal Police, and Cambodian authorities disrupted safrole oil trafficking from Cambodia, which had supplied European MDMA labs.

 After safrole scheduling, clandestine chemists shifted to precursor substitutes: